lewool/toupee/README.md

 In the plot, green curves correspond to high-value left blocks, and orange curves correspond to high-value right blocks.

 #### `pRight = plotBlockShifts(varargin)`
-Plots the proportion of right choices over total trials.
+Plots a rolling mean of the proportion of right choices over time.
 This is useful when inspecting a biased-block 2AFC where you expect the mouse to go through epochs of more left or more right choices.
-It also outputs the `pRight`, which is a vector of the rolling p(right) value over time.
+It also outputs `pRight`, which is a vector of the rolling mean of p(right) over time.

 In the plot, green corresponds to high-value left blocks, and orange corresponds to high-value right blocks.